-Regional Vice President, Operations of Big River Rice and Grain
+Senior Vice President, Operations of Big River Rice and Grain

 After three years in sales with Monsanto Company, Henderson spent 30 years directly involved in all aspects of production agriculture managing a rice, cotton, corn, soybean, wheat and milo farm.

 In 2007, he joined Tubbs Rice Dryers, managing the elevator in Mer Rouge, Louisiana.
 During his time with Tubbs, the business grew from a volume of less than 1 million bu. to more than 7 million bu. annually.
 When Tubbs Rice Dryers became part of Big River Rice and Grain, Henderson remained in the manager’s role in Mer Rouge and managed construction projects at other locations as well.